solipsse/Wiki1/_sources/index.md

 ### Folder and file structure

 In the `./content`, you can see folder with [a number](folder-number.md), These numbers represent the owner of the resource.
-Inside the folder, there are specific folder subject and inside has the main file, `subject-name.ipynb`.
+Inside the folder, there are specific folder subject and inside has the main file, `subject-name.md`.
 This file outline all the topic and link to file within the same folder.
 Inside the number folder is `data` which stores all of the extra file we will use in our ipynb.
 We can `hold shift` and drag the files into the ipynb/md to get the format of embedding files if we don't want to type.

+> **Tips**
+> In any .md files, `ctrl + shift + p` and search for "markdown preview" for live preview. `Hold Ctrl + click` on links to use the links on md without preview mode.

 The file `_toc.yml` is table of content of the html page, it is the list of page on the left of the page.
 See [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) for more information.